Constraints to Lorentz violation and ultrahigh-energy electrons in D-foamy space-times: Cherenkov emission and rate: an illustrative case study

 Plugging further the ultrarelativistic kinematics~(\ref{eq:pee}), whose modifications have been kept only up to leading terms in the LV parameters, into the part in the square bracket, coming from the matrix element, the integrand~(\ref{eq:psi1}) becomes,

 which despite its apparently complicated form, is just an elementary integration.
-Performing the integral over $p_{\perp}^{\prime}$, we obtain the differential emission rate:
+Performing the integral over $p_{\perp}^{\prime}$, then, we obtain the differential emission rate:

 One observes that the rate is suppressed by the parameters describing LV.
-Notice however, that the suppression does not come from the phase space integration, which reduces to the integral over $\kp$, as below.
-Instead, it is due to the smallness of the matrix element for the nearly collinear kinematics realized in the decay.
+This suppression stems from the phase space integration, which is identically zero in the LI case and remains small as long as LV is small, because the available phase space is very limited for the nearly collinear kinematics realized in the decay.

 To obtain the total width we have to work out the final $\kp$-integration.
 One finds that the domain of integration in $\kp$ is determined by the requirement, that $p_{\perp}^{\prime 2}$ found from the $\delta$ function in eq.~(\ref{eq:psi2}) is positive, i.e.,